CHAPTER I: GOALS

 • Report on EuroCham Cambodia’s activities to the Board of Directors;

-• Make recommendations to the Board of Directors;
+• Make recommendations to the Board of Directors; and

 • Implement the decisions of the Board of Directors.